swcarpentry/DEPRECATED-boot-camps/2a-PythonVariables/1.md

 * modules

 ## iPython
-ipython is the tool that we are going to use to execute python commands and code. iPython is an alternative to the built-in Python interpreter with some nice features.
+You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, you can run iPython, or you can run iPython notebook.  iPython is an alternative to the built-in Python interpreter with some nice features.  iPython notebook gives you interactive access to the python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
 Lets give the built-in interpreter a spin just this once.

 ```
-jrsmith3@zoidberg:~$ python
+swc@swc:~$ python
-Python 2.7.2+ (default, Oct  4 2011, 20:03:08)
+Python 2.7.3 (default, Apr 20 2012, 22:44:07)
-[GCC 4.6.1] on linux2
+[GCC 4.6.3] on linux2
 Type "help", "copyright", "credits" or "license" for more information.
 >>> print "hello world"
 hello world